bloodstiller/bloodstiller.com/content/Tools/AutomatingQemuKaliVM.md

 date = 2024-10-26
 +++

-As a cybersecurity enthusiast and productivity junkie, I've always been fascinated by the power of automation.
+As a productivity junkie, I've always been drawn to automation.
 Recently, I decided to streamline my process of setting up Kali Linux virtual machines using QEMU.
 In this article, I'll walk you through how I've automated the creation and configuration of Kali VMs, complete with my preferred dotfiles and tools.

 ## The Need for Automation {#the-need-for-automation}